Joseph Edward Borden

 1975-1982 Member of the Individual Ready Reserve

-1995 – Present ETSU University School, Johnson City, Tennessee – Instructor of Instrumental and Choral Music, Theatre Arts and Head Baseball Coach
+1995 – Present ETSU University School, Johnson City, Tennessee – Instructor of Instrumental and Choral Music, Theater Arts, Contemporary Issues and served as Head Baseball Coach through 2012.

 OTHER AREAS OF EXPERIENCE